How to Write a Business Plan: Organization Structure

 Organizational Structure: Ownership

-In the ownership section, I usually start writing the section by introducing the CEO/founder/majority owner.
+In the ownership section, I usually start by introducing the CEO/founder/majority owner.
 In this portion, I usually write the segment, almost like a brief biography.
-I will discuss the CEO's history in the industry and the reason why they feel that they are best suited to start and run the operation.
+I will discuss the CEO's history in the industry and why they feel that they are best suited to start and run the operation.

-Once this is complete, I then follow the same structure with the other management team members and minority stakeholders.
-When this is done, the reader should walk away with an excellent understanding of the qualifications of the ownership team and how their skills will complement each other.
+Once this is complete, I follow the same structure with the other management team members and minority stakeholders.
+When this is done, the reader should walk away with an excellent understanding of the ownership team's qualifications and how their skills will complement each other.

 Need Help Writing an Organizational Structure for a Business Plan?